izzy-robinson/msc-thesis/Bell Nonlocality.md

 \sum_b M_b|y = \mathbf{1}.
 \end{equation}

+Quantum correlations can be stronger than those allowed by local hidden variable (LHV) theories, leading to the violation of Bell inequalities.
+These violations are a key feature that distinguishes quantum mechanics from classical physics.

 ## Examples

 At this point, with much of the formalism under our belt, it is best to jump straight into some example Bell scenarios.